-Originally developed Down Under, the flat white has become very popular.
+Ever wondered how to make a flat white coffee?
+Originally from Australia, the flat white coffee has become very popular.
 It is well advertised by the big coffee shop chains showing just how popular the flat white currently is.

 So what is a flat white?